rh-ai-quickstart/lls-observability/README.md

 - **Enterprise-grade monitoring** using OpenShift-native observability tools

-This repository provides helm charts for both the monitoring infrastructure and AI service deployments needed to run Llama Stack reliably in OpenShift environments.
+This repository provides helm charts for both the monitoring infrastructure and AI service deployments needed to run Llama Stack reliably in OpenShift AI.

 ### Architecture